gaelforget/ECCOv4/docs/introduction.rst

 .. note::

-   Model can run in the cloud or on a local computer.
-To generate additional output, prepare a new experiment with the model, etc.
+   Running the model (in the cloud or locally) is often done to generate additional output, prepare a new experiment with the model, etc.